 My English/Lebanese husband asked me why I have never cooked this for him before.
 To be honest I do not know why.
 Versions of the popular dish can be found in various territories that were once occupied by the Spanish.

 The Spanish left a deep impact on Filipino culture.
-For instance a lot of Filipinos have Spanish sounding surnames, so that my cousins' surnames are "Barrientos" and "Escosio".
-Also Tagalog, which is the most common spoken dialogue in the Philippines borrows many words from the Spanish language.
+For instance, a lot of Filipinos have Spanish sounding surnames, so my cousins' surnames are "Barrientos" and "Escosio".
+Also, Tagalog, which is the most commonly spoken dialogue in the Philippines borrows many words from the Spanish language.
 "How are you?" in Tagolog is "Kumusta ka?" - which acoustically sounds very similar to the Spanish "Como estas?"

 Filipino Style Cuban Rice with Mince Meat and Fried Bananas